 After you receive medical treatment for your broken ankle, you will need to meet with a physical therapist to regain basic motion and strength.
 The healing process depends on the severity of the injury and your ability to continue exercises.
 Many times, people who have sustained a fracture never heal 100% and sustain a permanent injury as a result of the accident.

-A broken leg is usually obvious after an accident, and requires immediate medical attention.
+A broken leg is usually obvious after an accident, and will require immediate medical attention.
 Doctors may use non-surgical treatments if you have poor health, are less active, or have a less serious fracture.
 You will need to wear a brace or hard cast to keep the bones in proper alignment and give the broken leg time to heal.
 If surgery is necessary, your recovery could take anywhere from four to six months.
 After non-surgical or surgical treatment, physical therapy will be needed to restore your strength and mobility.

-We have seen many cases where people diagnosed with a broken leg after a crash were told to follow up with an orthopedic doctor, and the insurance company later argued that the broken leg was not as a result of the accident due to a delay in orthopedic treatment!
+We have seen many cases where people diagnosed with a broken leg or shinbone after a crash were told to follow up with an orthopedic doctor, and the insurance company later argued that the broken bone was not as a result of the accident due to a delay in orthopedic treatment!
 Gaps in treatment are the first thing that insurance companies look for.
 It seems absurd that an insurance company would argue your broken leg was NOT a result of the car collision, but this is exactly what insurance companies do, so we stress the importance of going to an orthopedist right away!

 Recent Fracture Injury Case Verdicts: